jellydator/ttlcache/README.md

 go get github.com/jellydator/ttlcache/v3
 ```

+## Status
+The `ttlcache` package is stable and used by [Jellydator](https://jellydator.com/),
+as well as thousands of other projects and organizations in production.

 ## Usage
 The main type of `ttlcache` is `Cache`.
 It represents a single
 in-memory data store.